Winter season guide for homeowners:

 Attic/crawlspace — As a general rule, if a home has less than 11 to 12 inches of insulation in the attic or crawlspace, it could probably use more.
 Use batt or blown insulation for best results.
 Check with a Lowe’s expert to determine the proper R-value of insulation for your home.

-Water heater and hot water pipes — Conserve heat and energy by swaddling your water heater with an insulation blanket kit or faced fiberglass insulation.
+Water heater and hot water pipes — Conserve heat and energy by swaddling your old water heater with an insulation blanket kit or faced fiberglass insulation.
 Insulate hot water pipes with preformed foam pipe insulation sleeves if they pass through an unheated area or run under your home.

 Seal leaks, cracks, openings in the home